Introducing the Recipients of the Incyte Ingenuity Awards in Vitiligo!

 VITFriends

 VITFriends Vitiligo Support Group, Inc. was awarded up to $100,000 for its project, Legislative and Advocacy Training Weekend.
 This initiative will unite individuals with vitiligo and their supporters for a weekend of advocacy training focused on both healthcare and public awareness.
-Participants will learn how to influence vitiligo-related legislation, advocate for better access to treatment, and address barriers within the healthcare system.
-They will also gain skills to educate their communities, raise awareness, and foster understanding of vitiligo.
+Participants will learn how to influence vitiligo-related legislation, advocate for better access to treatment and address barriers within the healthcare system.
+They will also gain skills to educate their communities, raise awareness and foster understanding of vitiligo.
 Together we can do more!

 University of Miami Miller School of Medicine logo